 At Mid-Coast, our Youth Ministry is wide-reaching while still being inside our building!
 In line with our approach to the mission-ability of our building, we share our home with several community groups who work with young people.
 Our building offers the physical space they need in a safe environment; and we are intentional about supporting the groups and including them in the life of our church.

-There are two Girl Scout troops and one Boy Scout troop that meet at MCPC.
-They participate in worship on Scout Sundays (the Girl Scouts provide Girl Scout Cookies for Fellowship Hour!).
-There energy and enthusiasm are a great addition to the annual unloading of the pumpkins in October.
+There are two Girl Scout troops and one Boy Scout troop that meet at MCPC; Mid-Coast is the chartering organization for the Boy Scout troop.
+The scouts participate in worship on Scout Sundays (the Girl Scouts provide Girl Scout Cookies for Fellowship Hour!), are helpful stewards of our building, and their energy and enthusiasm are a great addition to the annual unloading of the pumpkins in October!

 Our large fellowship hall and flexible sanctuary space is great for theater and music groups.
 Midcoast Youth Theater (100 youth strong and active year round) calls MCPC home for their auditions, rehearsals, and cast parties.
-(An MCPC member participates in this wonderful community program)!
 A youth orchestra uses our sanctuary for concerts.
-(An adult choral group does concerts in the sanctuary as well – and we are all children of God!)
+(And an adult choral group holds concerts in the sanctuary as well – we are all children of God!)